neelshri/SQL_basics/README.md

     Sorting query results using ORDER BY
     Combining data from two or more tables using JOINS Creating reports with GROUP BY
-    More than 50 example queries, tips and ideas

 This dataset came with an additional questions for practise.
 Below are those mentioned questions;